My name is Kass McGann, owner and founder of Reconstructing History.

 In the intervening years, I’ve lectured on the subject of historical clothing in Ireland, England, the US and Australia.
 I’ve published articles on specific items of historic dress as well as how-to guides for reenactors.
 I’ve spent days in the basements and backrooms of museums, and months studying the technology that went into making clothing and trying to replicate it as best as I can.
 Unlike many costume historians who describe what clothing of a certain period looks like, I seek to understand how it is made.
 I do this by going the nth degree with my reconstructions so that I can truly understand the whys and wherefores of period clothing construction and how it is different from clothing production today.

 Founded in August 1997, Reconstructing History is one woman’s dream to bring information on historic clothing to the public and make this data available worldwide.
 During the past twenty years, our method for achieving this goal has changed.
 From selling replica clothing to sharing information on extant garments to writing instructions for beginners and posting dress diaries, Reconstructing History has grown and evolved.
 We hope with each change we have helped more people understand historic clothing and become able to reconstruct their own.

 In Autumn 2003, Reconstructing History moved into a new phase of its existence.
 It was then that we launched a line of dressmaker patterns geared towards re-enactors and makers of replica clothing.
 These patterns are exacting in historical detail and include copious notes of interest to the re-enactor and clothing historian.
 Our goal was that they will also be easy to use and the directions simple to follow, even for the beginning tailor.
-From the feedback we have received in the fourteen years since then, we believe we have achieved those ends.
+From the feedback we have received in the seventeen years since then, we believe we have achieved those ends.

 Reconstructing History exists first and foremost to study historical clothing.
 This is why we can guarantee the historical accuracy of all our products.
 Although produced modernly, our patterns are as period appropriate as possible and we wouldn’t sell them to you otherwise.